 On the boat: I am not a garbage can.

-It wasn’t until the last day of our voyage that I remembered a quote from my favorite Wellness Coach (shout-out to Hal!): I am not a garbage can.
+It wasn’t until the last day of our voyage that I remembered a quote from my favorite WW Coach (shout-out to Hal!): I am not a garbage can.
 Remembering these wise words gave me the strength to look at, say, the mound of bacon on my breakfast plate and think, “You know what?
 I’m good.”

 Back on land: When I’m tempted by my kid’s leftover spaghetti, I just remember Hal’s motto.
 I’m not a garbage can, so why treat myself like one?